CartoDB/documentation/app/content/carto-python/autentication-methods.md

 access_token = carto_auth.get_access_token()
 ```

-If you have Carto DW, we have a specific extension of the carto-auth package to use the Python client for this data warehouse connection .
+In case you want to use the CARTO Data Warehouse connection of your account, we have a specific extension of the carto-auth package to use the Python client for this data warehouse connection .
 In this case, you can authenticate to CARTO following the commands detailed as follows:

 ```python
 #load packages and import functions